Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Want 0% interest on purchases, balance transfers, or foreign transactions?
 Compare interest free credit offers and save with this guide.

 If you’re looking to cut down your interest costs and avoid racking up credit card debt, an interest-free credit card provides access to credit without the extra interest costs you’d usually have to pay.
 Whether you’re looking to save on interest on balance transfers, purchases or foreign transaction fees, you can use this guide to compare the different types of 0% interest offers in the market and to find the right credit card for you.

-Our pick for 0% intro APR on both purchases and balance transfers
+Our pick for an intro APR on purchases and balance transfers

 Different types of 0% credit cards and how they work